Interstate compact: Interstate agencies

-Several interstate compacts may establish multi-state agencies in order to coordinate policy between, or perform tasks on behalf of, member states.
+Several interstate compacts may establish multistate agencies to coordinate policy among member states or to perform tasks on behalf of member states.
 Such agencies may take the form of commissions, with at least one representative from a member state with a voting role in the commission.
-Alternatively, member states to a compact may opt for cooperation with a single independent non-profit organization which carries out designated tasks without government funding.
-Actions or rules changes taken by commissions or non-profits may require ratification by the member states to take effect, depending often on whether such actions may alter the terms of the compact.
+Alternatively, member states to a compact may opt for cooperation with a single independent non-profit organization that carries out designated tasks without government funding.
+Actions or rule changes taken by commissions or non-profits may require ratification by the member states to take effect, depending on whether they alter the terms of the compact.

 Legal background

 The Compact Clause (Article I, Section 10, Clause 3) of the United States Constitution provides that "No State shall, without the Consent of Congress,... enter into any Agreement or Compact with another State, or with a foreign Power,... unless actually invaded, or in such imminent Danger as will not admit of delay."

 In 2025, the states of California, Washington, and Oregon entered into a compact, forming the West Coast Health Alliance, in response to an emergent degradation of the "U.S. Centers for Disease Control and Prevention's (CDC) credibility and scientific integrity."

 However, in a report released in October 2019 about the proposed National Popular Vote Interstate Compact, the Congressional Research Service (CRS) cited the U.S. Supreme Court's ruling in Virginia v.
 Tennessee (1893)—reaffirmed in U.S. Steel Corp. v.
 Multistate Tax Commission (1978) and Cuyler v.
 Adams (1981)—that ruled that explicit congressional consent of interstate compacts is not required for agreements "which the United States can have no possible objection or have any interest in interfering with" (in addition to ruling that the words "agreement" and "compact" used in the Compact Clause are synonyms).
-Instead, the Court required explicit congressional consent for interstate compacts that are "directed to the formation of any combination tending to the increase of political power in the States, which may encroach upon or interfere with the just supremacy of the United States"—meaning where the vertical balance of power between the federal government and state governments is altered in favor of state governments, while the report references U.S. Steel Corp. v.
+Instead, the Court required explicit congressional consent for interstate compacts that are "directed to the formation of any combination tending to the increase of political power in the States, which may encroach upon or interfere with the just supremacy of the United States"—meaning where the vertical balance of power between the federal government and state governments is altered in favor of state governments.
+While the report references U.S. Steel Corp. v.
 Multistate Tax Commission as stating that the "pertinent inquiry [with respect to the Compact Clause] is one of potential, rather than actual, impact on federal supremacy" in noting that the potential erosion of an enumerated power of the United States Congress by an interstate compact can arguably require explicit congressional approval.
 The CRS report cites the Supreme Court's rulings in Florida v.
 Georgia (1855) and in Texas v.
 New Mexico and Colorado (2018) as recognizing that explicit congressional consent is also required for interstate compacts that alter the horizontal balance of power amongst state governments.